Web Analytics

 Inevitably, after hearing compelling stories, people who barely know one another will find a new depth of understanding and connectedness.

-5. Use stories to humanize you
+5. Use stories to humanize yourself

 As one emerging leader said at the end of a daylong workshop, "this morning I felt like I was with a group of strangers, now I feel like I'm with family and friends."
 This was after hearing his colleagues tell three-minute-long stories.
 They were stories of sadness, joy, love and humor.
 They were human.